KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 5. Under **Action** create one or more actions for the rule starting with choosing the **Process source** for the secondary/target process.
 Choose from **Own process** or **Partner process**.

-   - If you choose **Own process** then choose from a list of processes already created in the system under **Select a process design** using the drop-down list or start to type in the name of a process and the list will autofill as shown below.
+   - If you choose **Own process** then choose from a list of processes already created in the system under **Select a process design** using the drop-down list, or start to type in the name of a process and the list will autofill as shown below.

      ![Select process design](/images/select-process-design.jpg)